Big Lie: "UN drops call to outlaw 'defamation of religions'

 of combatants in war.
 Measures for the protection of all combatants as

+well as homes and property belonging to them.
 Mr. President: I have dwelt at length on these characteristics of Islam

 because I want to underscore the common principles that underlie our